Ways to save money

 • Why not bring a home-cooked meal to campus with you?
 It’s so easy to prepare your own food and drinks on campus with Food Fellows’ ‘Micro Markets,’ new self-service vending machines with built-in microwaves and hot taps in the Mason Arts Lounge, Physics, Chemical Engineering and Biosciences Buildings.
 You’re welcome to eat your food in any of our social spaces and food areas, just make sure you clean up after yourself, please!

 • We’re also fighting food waste by teaming up with the online platform ‘Too Good to Go’.
 This free app lets you buy food (i.e. Magic Bags) that would otherwise go to waste, at a great price.
-Head to The Exchange, Library Cafe, Costa Uni Centre and the Med School Cafe to get your bags.
+14 outlets on campus and The Exchange are signed up so see what leftovers you can get your hands on before the end of the day.

-• You can also drop-in to the Mermaid Bar at the Guild of Students every Wednesday morning from 8:00am until 10:00am to enjoy a free, continental-style breakfast while you're there.
+• You can also drop-in to the Mermaid Bar at the Guild of Students every Wednesday morning from 9:00am until 11:00am for their Community Breakfast scheme.
+Enjoy a free, continental-style breakfast.
 All students are welcome.

 Steps you can take